bluemelov1/KomplRechnernetze/README.md

 NixOS is a Linux distribution known for its unique package management and system configuration approach.
 It is based on the Nix package manager, offering a declarative way to manage software and system settings.
 One of its key advantages is the ability to manage packages independently, meaning each package and its dependencies are isolated and self-contained.
 This approach avoids conflicts and ensures that upgrading or removing a package does not impact other parts of the system.
+A unique feature of this approach is to simultaneosly install and switch between different versions of one package.
 Upgrades in NixOS are designed to be performed as a whole, ensuring the entire upgrade process is reliable and can be easily reversed if needed.
 With NixOS, the entire operating system is defined by a single configuration file, allowing for reproducible setups.
 To conclude NixOS is famous due to its reproducibility, reliability, flexibility, and the independent nature of its packages.